near/docs/docs/validator/staking.md

 ### Check to see if Node.js and npm are installed

   1. Open a command prompt
-  2. Display Node version (Must be verion 12.x)
+  2. Display Node version - If not version 12.x upgrade [node.js](https://nodejs.org/en/download/)
   ```bash
   node -v
   ```
-  3. Display npm version
+  3. Display npm version - If nothing is returned install [npm](https://www.npmjs.com/get-npm)
   ```bash
   npm -v
   ```
-### Install Near-Shell
+### Now Install Near-Shell
   1. Open a command prompt
   ```bash
   npm i -g near-shell
   ```
 ## Setting up a Node or Validator

-A NEAR node is operated by the Nearup can be setup several ways depending on the needs of the network and yours.
+A NEAR node is operated by Nearup can be setup several ways depending on the needs of the network and yours.
 There are three types of setups with two ways to run Nearup.

 ### Node Types
 1. Basic Node (non-validating)
 2. Self Staking Validator
-3. Contract Based Validator (required for StakeWars II)
+3. Contract Based Validator (required for StakeWars)

 ### Nearup configurations
 1. Official Compiled Binary (Immediate updates by simply restarting)
-2. Locally Compiled Binary  (with --binary-path parameter Recommended for Validators) This removes the dependancy of the executible for validators and allows them to recieve updates on their schedule.
+2. Locally Compiled Binary  (with --binary-path parameter recommended for validators) removes the dependency of the executable for validators and allows them to receive updates on their schedule.

 ### Operating Systems
 A NEAR node can be setup on Linux, Mac, Windows Subsystem or Docker.
 To get started quickly Ubuntu is recommended.
-Please follow the [Nearup documentation](https://github.com/near/nearup) and come right back.
+Learn more by visiting the [Nearup documentation](https://github.com/near/nearup).

 ### Installing Nearup